 If people are using opioids during a night when they have also been drinking, they may face very serious consequences.
 It is crucial that users of street drugs understand that in many ways, the stakes have been raised in recent years.

 Detoxing From Alcohol and Opiates

-Alcohol and opiates are both drugs that can be habit-forming.
+Alcohol and opiates are both habit-forming drugs.
 Sometimes, people who use them develop substance use disorder and need help to stop.

 Withdrawal from opiates like heroin can be extremely uncomfortable.
 The process can include physical aches and pains, fever and diarrhea.
 Withdrawal can also produce flu-like symptoms and mood swings.

 Alcohol withdrawal is even more physically dangerous than heroin withdrawal.
-Detoxing from alcohol can lead to seizures, and they can be fatal.
+Detoxing from alcohol can lead to seizures that can be fatal.
 This is why it is crucial that anyone who needs to come off alcohol seeks assistance from medical professionals.
 Alcohol detox can be fatal if attempted cold turkey.

 At Granite Recovery Centers, we are able to help people at every stage of recovery.
 We offer medical detox from drugs and alcohol in addition to traditional rehab.
 We are also open to medication-assisted treatment, which can include the use of methadone or suboxone therapy.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-If you or a loved one are struggling with substance use disorder, reach out to us today.
+Reach out to us today if you or a loved one are struggling with substance use disorder.
 We take great pride in helping people recover fully from the use of drugs and alcohol.
-Obstacles can include not just substances, but also stress on the job and other medical or psychiatric diagnoses.
+Obstacles can include not just substances, but also job stress and other medical or psychiatric diagnoses.
 At Granite Recovery Centers, we would love to be a part of the healing and rebuilding processes for you and your family.